joaovictorlopezpereira/FiniteElements2dDirichlet.jl/README.md

 # FiniteElements2dDirichlet

+## Information About the Package

-This repository contains a solver for a 2D ordinary differential equation using the finite element method.
+This repository contains a solver for a 2D partial differential equation using the finite element method.

 In this case, we are solving a two-dimensional stationary equation with homogeneous Dirichlet boundary conditions.

+## Equation Being Solved by the Package

 Let:
   - $\Omega = [0,1] \times [0,1] \subset \mathbb{R}^2$;